 Are you curious about what it took to develop one of the most popular SaaS accounting platforms in Denmark?
 There’s much more to it than just a brilliant idea…

 Billy was founded over 10 years ago by a serial Danish entrepreneur who has started more than 30 businesses.
 Back in the time, all the financial platforms in Denmark were built for professional bookkeepers only, so they could do the accounting.
 Billy's founder strongly believed that business owners could manage it by themselves just as well without hiring a bookkeeper.

-He wanted to build an app which instead of using bookkeeping terms, would substitute them with the words that entrepreneurs use, e.g. expenses, invoicing, income, etc. This would move the accounting solution from the bookkeepers’ world to a world where a simple person could use it on their own.
+He wanted to build an app that instead of using bookkeeping terms, would substitute them with the words that entrepreneurs use, e.g. expenses, invoicing, income, etc. This would move the accounting solution from the bookkeepers’ world to a world where a simple person could use it on their own.

 Therefore Billy started to help what we call “Business Heroes.”
 That was the initial dream of Billy, which succeeded very well.
 Having served for many years, it quickly grew to become one of the largest accounting platforms in Denmark.
 Right now, it's the third largest one, being integrated with 100% banks in the country.

 Target audience profile

 Billy’s target audience consists of people who own and manage very small businesses.
 Most of our customers have annual revenue of about 100,000 Euros.
 Little startups and one-person companies constitute about 90% of the clients.